Q. Where do I park?

 Q. How often will I volunteer?

 A. We ask for a minimum commitment of 50 hours in a 12-month period.
 Most volunteers come once a week for a 3-4 hour shift.
-You are scheduled the same set day and time each week.
+You are scheduled the same set day and time each week, although some placements allow for self-scheduling.

 Q. Can I volunteer more than 50 hours?